RandomGgames/NetheriteInstantMining/README.md

 This data pack modifies a held netherite pickaxe or axe so that if it is enchanted with efficiency 5 and the player has haste 2, deepslate and logs are mined instantly!

-Note: This change is Perminant!
-The only way to undo this is to modofy the items components with a command.
+Note: This change is perminant!
+The only way to undo this is to modify the items components with a command.
+First, disable the datapack, then while holding any modified tools, run the following commands.

 Pickaxe:
 ```